Corendon International Big Band Competion

 All kilometer distances in the calculation are one way road distances from the home of the band to the festival grounds in Hoofddorp.

-Example: A participating big band is from Oxford, UK.
+Example: A participating big band comes from Tilburg.

 Offer for an overnight stay in Hoofddorp

-Your written application for the Corendon International Big Band Competition 2018 should be received at the latest upcoming on the 10th of December.
-Please include good quality audio or video material (weblinks are permitted) no older than two years and a recent biography of the band.
+Your application for the Corendon International Big Band Competition 2019 should please be received at the latest by the upcoming on the 10th of December.
+For this we expect good quality audio or video material (weblinks are permitted) from within the last two years and a recent biography of the band.
 An expert committee selects the participating bands.
-In February of 2017 the results of the selection committee are sent to all applicants, and the participating bands will be announced per news brief and per general PR to the public.
+In February of 2019 the results of the selection committee are sent to all applicants.
+The chosen participating bands will be announced per newsletter and per general PR channels.

-In the case that your band is selected, you are required to send at least two high resolution photographs of your band before the 1st of March 2018, for use on our website.
+In case your band is selected, you are required to send, for use on our website, at least two high resolution photographs of your band before the 1st of March 2019.

 Your application can be sent via the following two ways: